The Unwisdom of Clouds (New Podcast Episode)

 OCD’s Utopia (New Podcast Episode)

-OCD steals my trust, confidence, hope, joy, and love – all the feelings really worth having – and then tells me that I can have them back if I live perfectly.
+OCD steals my trust, confidence, hope, joy, and love – all the feelings really worth having – and then tells me that I can have them back from if I live perfectly.

 OCD Loves a Power Vacuum